wevm/viem/site/pages/docs/actions/bundler/prepareUserOperation.md

 ---
-description: Estimates the gas values for a User Operation to be executed successfully.
+description: Prepares a User Operation for execution and fills in missing properties.
 ---

-# estimateUserOperationGas
+# prepareUserOperation

-Estimates the gas values for a User Operation to be executed successfully.
+Prepares a User Operation for execution and fills in missing properties.

 ## Usage